collections_bookmark Part of Commander Masters

 What turn does Commander's Sphere typically hit the battlefield?

-Is Commander's Sphere legal in other formats?
+Is Commander's Sphere legal in all Commander variants?